 - Any persons or household for whom an eviction would render them homeless or forced to “live in close quarters” in a new congregate or shared living setting; and

 - Any persons or household residing in a U.S. County experiencing substantial or high rates of community transition levels as defined by CDC.

-New York State residents are currently protected from evictions thanks to a state moratorium that runs through August 31st.
+New York State residents have currently protected from evictions thanks to a state moratorium that runs through August 31st.
 Tenant advocates called on legislators in Albany to come back from summer recess to extend the state moratorium beyond August 31st.
-However, in light of the CDC’s federal extension such actions may not be necessary unless legislators freeze evictions in parts of the state where COVID-19 transmissibility rates are not spiking.
+However, in light of the CDC’s federal extension, such actions may not be necessary unless legislators freeze evictions in parts of the state where COVID-19 transmissibility rates are not spiking.

 The emergence of the delta variant has led to a rapid acceleration of community transmissions, putting more Americans at increased risk, especially if they are unvaccinated.
 As a reminder, the eviction moratorium is for the millions of tenants unable to make rent payments because jobs shifted, and they became financially unstable.
 This latest extension is supposed to be the last.

 The Law Offices of Marjory Cajoux will keep you informed of the resources available during these challenging times as more information becomes available.
-We are ready and committed to providing you the best possible service and support in the areas of immigration, real estate, estate, and business planning, and personal injury (WTC claims).
+We are ready and committed to providing you with the best possible service and support in the areas of immigration, real estate, estate, business planning, and personal injury (WTC claims).